 Clinics & Services

-In addition to GP consultations the practice offers patients a wide range of clinics and healthcare services:
+In addition to GP consultations there are a number of healthcare services available:

 Blood Tests and X-Rays

 The GP or nurse may give you some forms for investigations.
 Most are done locally.
 Here are some useful details.